gonzabessone/qa-portfolio-gonzalo-bessone/projects/api-testing/SoapUI/README-EN.md

 - `01-structure.png` — screenshot showing the project structure: TestSuite / TestCases / TestSteps.
 - `02-add-positive.png` — screenshot of a positive request/response example (ADD).
 - `03-divide-error.png` — screenshot of a negative case showing a SOAP Fault and the assertions.
-- `04-testsuite-run.png` — screenshot of the full TestSuite run (green bar).
+- `04-testsuite-run.png` — screenshot of the full TestSuite run.
 - `README-EN.md` — this file.

 ---